tensorflow/tfjs-core/tfjs-react-native/README.md

 ### Optional Steps

 If you want use the AsyncStorageHandler to save and load models.
-Add [async-storage](https://github.com/react-native-community/async-storage) to your project
+Add [async-storage](https://github.com/react-native-community/async-storage) to your project.